Learn about student loans

 - Create a four-year plan for student loan borrowing during college.

-- Review your Federal Direct Loan History (Stafford and Perkins loans) and Lender Servicers through the National Student Loan Data System (NSLDS)- look for Financial Aid Review.
+- Review your Federal Direct Loan History (Stafford and Perkins loans) and Lender Servicers through https://studentaid.gov/ - You will need your user name and password used for the FAFSA.

 - Understand Subsidized vs. Unsubsidized loans.